Flower Remedies: for Insecurity, Sense of Uselessness & Uncertainty

 SCLERANTHUS: The Eternal Indecisive

-The Scleranthus type finds it difficult to make a choice, even if faced with only two alternatives.
-When they come to a decision, it is never a final one.
 They are always torn apart because they are attracted to the opposites: undecided between a job that requires contact with people and an activity to be done at home alone; between a family partner and one with countless social commitments; between living in the countryside or in the city.

-They go from one extreme to the other, their speeches are as contradictory as their thoughts, they often change ideas, opinions, clothes and companies.
-This difficulty in making choices derives from the fact that they have lost the ability to listen to themselves, to be in contact with the deepest part of them: they do not know what to dream, what to hope for and, consequently, what to choose.
+This difficulty in making choices derives from the fact that they have lost the ability to listen to themselves, to be in contact with the deepest part of them: they don’t know what to dream, what to hope for and, consequently, what to choose.

 They fluctuate, but refuse to seek advice from others, with the result that their inner instability is reflected in their bodies: they often suffer from nausea, headache, constipation or diarrhoea, and alternate periods of lack of appetite with large binges.